akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+6:44 PM 1/4/2021
+IK constraints and poles.
+When adding pole to IK chain in Bind Mode, move pole to desired location to make up IK spine, else spine is undefined when solving outside Bind Mode.

+IK constraints must be used with IK goal set to fixed and Stretching in IK List is off.
+In addition rotation can be controlled with pin.
+This is set in Hierarchys List.

 7:55 PM 12/31/2020
 Multirotation is there.
 Also scale.
 Multirotation is flexible and works also in Bind Mode.
 It affects Bone A transformers.
 Also it is constrained to Deformer transformers.
 Select